Skip to content

 December 20, 1865, Russellville native David Shelby Walker became the 8th Florida governor.

-Localtonians wish a Happy Birthday to Louisville native Irene Dunne, born in 1898.
-Irene was an actress and singer who appeared in films during the Golden Age of Hollywood.
-She is best known for her comedic roles, though she performed in films of other genres.
+Localtonians wish a Happy Birthday to Louisville native Irene Dunne, who was born in 1898.
+The actress and singer appeared during the Golden Age of Hollywood and is best known for her comedic roles, though she performed in films of other genres.

-December 20, 1947, Deputy Sheriff David Galloway and Deputy Sheriff Willard Hall, Letcher County Sheriff’s Office, died serveing a warrant on a man for being drunk in public.
-The man was also suspected of beating his wife earlier in the day.
-As the two spoke with the suspect in his home a second man, hiding behind a closed door, opened fire with a shotgun.
+December 20, 1947, Deputy Sheriff David Galloway and Deputy Sheriff Willard Hall, Letcher County Sheriff’s Office, died serving a warrant on a man for being drunk in public.
+Police also suspected him of beating his wife earlier in the day.
+As the two spoke with the suspect in his home, a second man, hiding behind a closed door, opened fire with a shotgun.

 Localtonians wish a Happy Anniversary to Governor Edward T. “Ned” Breathitt Jr. and Frances Holleman of Mayfield, who wed in 1948.
 The couple had four children: Mary Fran, Linda, Susan, and Edward III.